 Guidance and Regulations

-These requirements were established as part of a rule effective June 22, 2010 Regulations Restricting the Sale and Distribution of Cigarettes and Smokeless Tobacco to Protect Children and Adolescents, containing a broad set of federal requirements designed to significantly curb access to and the appeal of cigarettes and smokeless tobacco products to children and adolescents in the U.S.
+These requirements were established as part of a rule Regulations Restricting the Sale and Distribution of Cigarettes and Smokeless Tobacco to Protect Children and Adolescents, containing a broad set of federal requirements designed to significantly curb access to and the appeal of cigarettes and smokeless tobacco products to children and adolescents in the U.S.

-- Draft guidance on complying with advertising and marketing restrictions and other regulations restricting the sale and distribution of cigarettes and smokeless tobacco.
+- Guidance on complying with advertising and marketing restrictions and other regulations restricting the sale and distribution of cigarettes and smokeless tobacco.

 - Enforcement Action Plan for Promotion and Advertising Restrictions.